jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## Lab Objectives
-The student upon completion of Lab 1 should have achieved the following objectives
+The student upon completion of Lab 1 should have achieved the following objectives:

 * Access to all devices in the lab
 * Understanding of the lab topology and components